JamesSkemp/battle-inf/README.md

 2. Run `http-server`.

 ## What this project fixes
-- The Test functionality doesn't work on the Heroes Action page.
+- On the Heroes Action page, the Test functionality now works.
+- External resources now load over HTTPS.

 ## What this project adds
 > WIP